PolicyBrief

 HOUSE PASSED

-This bill directs the Secretary of Agriculture to convey a specific parcel of Forest Service property to Perry County, Arkansas, for public use, subject to certain conditions and the county covering transfer costs.
+This bill requires the Secretary of Agriculture to convey a specific parcel of Forest Service property to Perry County, Arkansas, for public use, provided the county requests the transfer and covers all associated costs.

 J. Hill